alien-rpc/alien-rpc/packages/client/readme.md

 - `getCachedResponse(path: string)`: Get a cached response for a given path.
 - `setCachedResponse(path: string, response: unknown)`: Manually set a cached response for a given path.
 - `unsetCachedResponse(path: string)`: Manually unset a cached response for a given path.
-- `request(input, init?)`: Send an unsafe request using the underlying [Ky](https://github.com/sindresorhus/ky) client.
-This is also a reference to the underlying `ky` client, so you can use all of its methods.
+- `request(input, init?)`: Send an unsafe request using the underlying `fetch` function.
+This is also a reference to the underlying `fetch` function, so you can use all of its methods.

 ## Example